topherzee/single-page-nav-magnolia/README.md

 Navigation for a single page website.

-This set of two components provides a navigation with automatically generated links which link to section headers in the page.
+This set of two components provides a navigation which displays internal links to section headers in the page.

 ## Features ##
 Javascript is used to highlight the navigation for whichever section is in the view,